t3hstiv/livestreamer-twitch-gui/CONTRIBUTING.md

 Please adhere to the coding conventions used throughout a project (indentation, white space, accurate comments, etc.) and any other requirements (such as test coverage).

-Adhering to the following this process is the best way to get your work included in the project:
+Adhering to the following process is the best way to get your work included in the project:

 1. [Fork][howto-fork] the project, clone your fork, and configure the remotes:
    ```bash